 him incommunicado like a dangerous criminal does not become the nation soon to

-lead the Organization for Security and Co-operation in
+lead the Organization for Security and Co-operation in Europe--the

 A KNB press release said the editor had not responded to earlier summonses seeking to question him.
 The KNB did not say whether it was providing medical care for Yesergepov, who reportedly suffers from a chronic condition that requires medication.